riks1233/git-learning/README.md

 			creating a new file and modifying a file that was also in master branch
 	* PC_A then modifies a file and pushes to the repo
 	* PC_B checkouts master branch and tries merging locally
+	* PC_B tries pushing to the repo

+	Outcome:
+		The outcome is equivalent to as if PC_B was only changing master branch. "login" branch is not recorded in the repository, seems to have been deleted during the merge.